ssuttoplunz/cookingwithsutto/server/README.md

 (UUID(), 'Braised short ribs', '2023-06-30 18:55:00', 'braised-short-ribs.jpg'),
 (UUID(), 'Fruit tart', '2023-03-21 14:33:55', 'fruit-tart.jpg');
 ```
-4. After you create your new recipes with new UUIDs, get the UUIDs by running `SELECT * FROM recipes;` and then replace the placeholders for UUIDs with the real UUIDs in the code below, then run the code to add data to the ingredients and steps table
+5. After you create your new recipes with new UUIDs, get the UUIDs by running `SELECT * FROM recipes;` and then replace the placeholders for UUIDs with the real UUIDs in the code below, then run the code to add data to the ingredients table

 ```
 INSERT INTO ingredients (recipe_id, amount, unit, name) VALUES